soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 Moreover, GloSIS and INSPIRE data models fully support only vector data.
 GloSIS has not developed a data model for gridded data yet, and several issues were reported to the INSPIRE data model for gridded data.

-Glosis and INSPIRE soil are oriented to Observations and Measurements of OGC, with the arrival of the samples objects in the new version of O&M, now named [Observations Measurements & Samples](https://www.ogc.org/standard/om/){target=_blank}.
+GloSIS and INSPIRE soil are oriented to Observations and Measurements of OGC, with the arrival of the samples objects in the new version of O&M, now named [Observations Measurements & Samples](https://www.ogc.org/standard/om/){target=_blank}.
 Soilwise can probably contribute to the migration of the soil models to the new OMS version.

 ### Soil health vocabulary

-Understand if Soil health codelists as developed in the Envasso and Landmark projects, can be adopted by the online soil community, for example, as part of the Glosis ontology, inspire registry or EUSO.
+Understand if Soil health codelists as developed in the Envasso and Landmark projects, can be adopted by the online soil community, for example, as part of the Glosis ontology, INSPIRE registry or EUSO.
 Research is needed to evaluate if a legislative body is available to confirm the definitions of the terms.

 ## Storage of metadata